sivakumar-mahalingam/fastmrz/README.md

 - 👁️Detects and extracts the MRZ region from document images
 - ️🔍Contour detection to accurately identify the MRZ area
-- 🪄Custom trained models using ONNX
+- 🎨Custom trained models using ONNX
 - 🆗Contains checksum logics for data validation
 - 📤Outputs the extracted MRZ region as text/json